 A customer relationship management system is a must-have tool for any business that wishes to grow, remain competitive and eliminate the guesswork from the business decisions.
 However, there are different types of CRM software so it’s important to differentiate between them in order to maximize its value and bring tangible benefits to your business.

-What is CRM and why you need it?
+What is CRM and why do you need it?

-A CRM system is a tool that does a whole lot of useful functions and significantly facilitates the everyday activities of the marketing, sales, and customer service departments.
+A CRM system is a tool that does a whole lot of useful functions and significantly facilitates the everyday activities of the marketing department and sales team.
 Due to the automation of processes, the CRM system enables the users to keep the focus on the most important information and operation, leaving minor or mundane tasks to the system.

 The key features of a CRM system are: